webr1/webr1/README.md

 <h4 align="left">😎 What's My Deal?

-<br>Hey, My nickname webr1, a tech enthusiast powered by endless coffee and a knack for coding! ☕️<br>
+<br>My nickname webr1, a tech enthusiast powered by endless coffee and a knack for coding! ☕️<br>

 - 📚 Studying hard at TATU **(Tashkent University of Information Technologies) in Uzbekistan, sharpening my skills as a student.**